bomctl/bomctl/docs/architecture/009-use-standard-for-url-structure/0009-use-standard-for-url-structure.md

-# 9. Formalize URL format
+# 9. Use Standard for URL format

 Date: 2024-11-17